needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 ### Grouping assets in collections

-Use collections to group of assets within a project.
+Use collections to group assets within a project.
 Read more about [managing collections](use-case-manage-collections.md).